 This Gorgonzola pasta sauce ingredient list is short and simple.
 Choose high-quality Gorgonzola and aged Parmigiano-Reggiano cheese if you can.
 With so few ingredients, each one counts.
 Here’s what you’ll need:

-- Gorgonzola cheese: more on this below, but choose mellow Gorgonzola dolce blue cheese over sharper piccante, unless you want a very robust flavor
+- Gorgonzola cheese: Choose mellow Gorgonzola dolce blue cheese over sharper piccante, unless you want a very strong flavor

 - Pasta: Rigatoni, penne, or mafaldine are top choices for short pasta.
 For long pasta, go with something wide, like fettuccine.
-Use good-quality pasta; De Cecco is my top personal choice.
+Use good-quality pasta; De Cecco and Garofalo are my top personal picks.

 - Heavy cream: The fat content gives the sauce a great taste and texture, and allows the Gorgonzola to emulsify into a cohesive, glossy sauce.
 Don’t substitute half-and-half or milk.

-- Reserved Pasta Water: This is a key non-ingredient ingredient.
+- Reserved Pasta Water: This is a key “non-ingredient ingredient.”
 The starch emulsifies the cream and melted Gorgonzola.
-Pasta water also helps loosen the sauce if the finished pasta is looking too dry.
+Pasta water also helps loosen the sauce if the finished pasta looks dry.

 - Parmesan Cheese: for an additional boost of salty, tangy, nutty flavor at the end.
 Aim for an aged Parmigiano-Reggiano.